-The main reason I stopped traveling in the first place was because I stopped enjoying it.
-During the 6 years I previously traveled it got to a point where I was just going through the motions.
+The main reason I stopped traveling in the first place was that I stopped enjoying it.
+During the 6 years, I previously traveled it got to a point where I was just going through the motions.
 The excitement was gone, seeing and experiencing world wonders just didn’t have the effect it should have done.
-However I am so glad and thrilled during my week in Morocco that had all gone.
+However, I am so glad and thrilled during my week in Morocco that had all gone.

 Although it didn’t take long for traveling to feel natural there was a real buzz, an excitement, I actively wanted to try new foods, take pictures, go and see sights, learn about the history and cultures of the mountain and desert people (people who are from the desert are called nomads) and actually do things and that felt so good.